Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Simulations

 We compare with three alternative methods.
-The first is the element-wise penalized GLM method of \citet{firth1993bias}, which fits a penalized GLM to each entry of $\A_{jj'}$,
+The first is the element-wise penalized GLM method of \citet{firth1993bias}, which fits a penalized GLM to each entry of $\A_{jj'}$, for all $j, j'$.

-with the Jeffreys invariant prior penalty.
-Here $\bTheta_{jj'}$ is the $(j, j')$th entry of $\bTheta$, and $\bcB_{jj'\cdot}$ is the $(j, j')$th tube fiber of $\bcB$.
 This approach has been shown to be effective in reducing the small sample bias \citep{firth1993bias}.
-The second method is similar to the first one, except that it uses an elastic-net penalty \citep{zou2005regularization}, and the tuning is done through cross-validation.
-The third is the common and individual structure explained method proposed by \citet{wang2017common} coupled with a GLM, and the tuning is done using the elbow method as described in \citet{wang2017common}.
+The second method is similar to the first one, except that it uses an elastic-net penalty \citep{zou2005regularization}.
+The third is the common and individual structure explained method proposed by \citet{wang2019common} coupled with a GLM, and the tuning is done using the elbow method as described in \citet{wang2019common}.